 The difficulties faced by breastfeeding mothers might have a detrimental impact on them and lead them to discontinue nursing, which can affect the child's health in the future.
-In order to promote activities that enhance breastfeeding, the study then sought to determine how breastfeeding mothers' selfefficacy and LATCH scores in first-time mother-child pairs were affected by breast hand expression while receiving lactation support.
+In order to promote activities that enhance breastfeeding, the study then sought to determine how breastfeeding mothers' self-efficacy and LATCH scores in first-time mother-child pairs were affected by breast hand expression while receiving lactation support.

 Breastfeeding self-efficacy influenced by a variety of social and personal circumstances, it is defined as a person's beliefs and confidence in their capacity to show healthy breastfeeding behaviors (Amini et al., 2019).
-In this regard, expanding maternal support networks, especially after discharge, could be considered an efficient option.
+In this regard, expanding maternal support networks. especially after discharge, could be considered an efficient option.
 Having a caregiver who can support the mother in breastfeeding their babies, take care of her parenting requirements before and after birth, and provide follow-up after discharge is essential (Moradi et al., 2019).
-Evidence suggests that women frequently cannot attend a face-to-face session because of the state of their newborns.
-Software, messengers, and telephones could be incorporated into postdischarge maternal service packages because they are practical, accessible, interactive, and reliable (Meedya et al, 2021).
+Evidence suggests that women frequently cannot attend a face-to-face session because of of their newborns.
+Software, state messengers, and telephones could incorporated into post-discharge maternal service packages because they are practical, accessible, interactive, and reliable (Meedya et al, 2021).

 There was a noticeable increase in overall self-efficacy in the study population before and after the testing period for breastfeeding moms.
-On the total efficacy scale, there was also a positive significant difference between the pretest and post-test phases, with $p = 0.000^{}$.
+On the total efficacy scale, there was also a positive significant difference between the pre-test and post-test phases, with p = 0.000.
 Similar to this, Jang and Ju (2020) showed that parental confidence and exclusive breastfeeding rates improved with face-to-face training during hospitalization and ongoing telephone support counseling every 15 days to 6 months postpartum.

-Similar findings were reported by Bostanabad et al. (2019) who valued the postdischarge counseling in enhancing newborn outcomes whereas health planners and policymakers can take into consideration.
+Similar findings were reported by Bostanabad et al. (2019) who valued the post-discharge counseling in enhancing newborn outcomes whereas health planners and policymakers can take into consideration.
 In a contrasting study, Chan, Ip and Choi (2016) showed that individual breastfeeding coaching throughout the third trimester and counseling in the first week following delivery improved breastfeeding self-efficacy in the short run.
 The diverse nature of the intervention techniques may be the cause of this improvement.

 The overall lactation scale of the analyzed samples improved significantly between the pre-and post-test periods, according to the current study's LATCH scores improved all over the study phases.
-Additionally, there was a statistically significant relation between the pre and post-test periods and the total lactation scale ($p = 0.000^{}$).
-Given that all participants reported that nursing went well and that they wanted to breastfeed their infants for as long as feasible, which may be related to the increase of the mother's self-efficacy, participants were more likely to breastfeed for up to six months.
+Additionally, there was a statistically significant relation between the pre and post-test periods and the total lactation scale (p = 0.000).
+Participants were more likely to breastfeed for up to six months given that all participants indicated that nursing went well and that they desired to breastfeed their infants for as long as possible, which may be related to the improvement of the mother self-efficacy.
 According to the study findings, a mother is more likely to continue breastfeeding until six months if she begins to breastfeed her child six weeks after giving birth.

-This was in accordance with the findings of Raghavan V, Bharti B, Kumar P (2014), who found that women who continued breastfeeding past the six-week had higher LATCH scores than those who discontinued.
+This was in accordance with the findings of Raghavan V, Bharti B, Kumar P (2014), who found that women who continued breastfeeding past the six week had higher LATCH scores than those who discontinued.
 The mothers who were passive and unsupported had low LATCH ratings.
 Infants with high LATCH scores were more likely to be exclusively breastfed at 6 weeks post-delivery, according to Raghavan et al (2014) observation.
 The LATCH score could be used as an indicator to identify mothers who need intervention to keep breastfeeding going because they are likely to stop it too soon.